octabytes/blog/content/posts/tooljet/tooljet-free-open-source-low-code-app-builder/index.md

 This article explores ToolJet's features and how it can revolutionize internal tool development.

-Watch our ToolJet platform overview on our YouTube channel

 ### Low Code App Builder

 ToolJet is designed to accelerate the development of custom internal tools.
 By leveraging a low\-code platform, ToolJet enables users to build complex applications quickly and efficiently.